RobCranfill/CranPiTFT/README.md

 # CranPiTFT
-A helpful Python library for the Adafruit Raspberry Pi TFT LCD display.
+A helpful Python library for the Adafruit Raspberry Pi Mini TFT color LCD display.

 This is an object-oriented wrapper (such as it is) around various bits of code to make it easier to use the [Adafruit 1.3" TFT LCD display](https://www.adafruit.com/product/4484)